Famous Cases: Who Was Jack the Ripper? MPC's Top Theory

 Police Would Be Highly Suspicious of Identity Misrepresentation

-In more serious contexts, police aren't fans of people using aliases.
-In modern police work, Lechmere's evading identity would be taken to mean he has something to hide.
-In modern times, police would think that he might have a criminal record, warrants, or be evading follow-up investigations.
+Lechmere didn't give his correct name, a point made in the documentary from 2014.
+Police aren't fans of people using aliases.
+In modern police work, Lechmere giving a different name would lead to an adverse inference being drawn: it would be taken to mean he had something to hide.
+In modern times, police would think that he might have either a criminal record, warrants for his arrest, or be evading follow-up investigations.

 In fact, something like this happened concerning Ted Bundy, the American serial killer.
 He was pulled over for a traffic violation in Florida while on the lam.
-He gave a misleading name and once that was discovered, there was no way police were letting him go.
+He gave a misleading name, and once that was discovered, there was no way police were letting him go until they knew who he was.
 Bundy would never see freedom again.

 Giving anything except your incontrovertible legal name could be construed as obstruction of justice.
 In modern police work, that could lead to a lot, such as home searches, interrogations, and penetrating investigations.
 If you found a body and gave an alias to the police, they would be all over you in modern times, as police tactics on these matters have evolved for the better over the last several decades.

-Kosminski is the Popular Top Pick is Total Garbage
+Kosminski is the Popular Top Pick as the Ripper: Not a Serious Position

 His lunacy and hatred for women would be major red flags, especially since he had contempt for prostitutes.
 But without anything against him tying him to a crime scene, he would not be elevated to a suspect, I'm sure.
 If he were put to trial, I'm sure the result would likely be Not Guilty, especially if Lechmere's more convincing candidacy as the top suspect was raised in defense.